Linuxfabrik/monitoring-plugins/check-plugins/podman-stats/README.md

 Reports CPU and memory usage for all running Podman containers.
 CPU usage is normalized by dividing by the number of available host CPU cores, so 100% means all host CPUs are fully utilized.
 For Docker, use the [docker-stats](https://github.com/Linuxfabrik/monitoring-plugins/tree/main/check-plugins/docker-stats) check instead.

+**Important Notes:**

+* Podman runs rootless by default.
+Without `sudo`, the check only sees containers of the executing user.
+To monitor containers across all users, run the check via `sudo` (the Icinga Director basket and sudoers file are pre-configured for this).
+* Plugin execution may take up to 10 seconds.
+* Since `podman stats` only returns byte-level data in a human-readable format (e.g. *221.2kB*), calculating network I/O and block I/O is imprecise.
+Therefore, these values are only reported as aggregate perfdata.
+* Memory usage is relative to the container's memory limit if one is set, otherwise relative to the total host memory.

 **Data Collection:**

 * Executes `podman info --format json` to get host CPU count, image count, and total memory